Dyalog/Selenium/README.md

 ## Required DLLs

-You may need to download the C# language bindings from the Selenium site (we provide the current version in the WebDrivers-Folder).
+You may need to download the C# language bindings from the Selenium site (we provide the current versions for Chrome and Firefox in the WebDrivers-Folder).

 **Note that in recent versions of Microsoft Windows, you will need to "Unblock" them after downloading them, before Windows will allow you to use them.**

 If you will be using Mozilla FireFox, the above 2 DLL's are all you need.
 Other browsers require the installation of additional components, support is available for several browsers.